Swedish women's football team.

 Here are 10 Swedish sports stars, from footballer Alexander Isak to hockey forward William Nylander.

-Technical and physically strong, Alexander first broke through in the Swedish league with AIK.
-Following spells at Borussia Dortmund in the German Bundesliga and Real Sociedad in the Spanish La Liga, he joined Newcastle in 2022, where he has been pouring in the goals.
+But the promise remains.
+Technical and physically strong, Alexander had his initial breakthrough in the Swedish league with AIK.
+Following spells at Borussia Dortmund in the German Bundesliga and Real Sociedad in the Spanish La Liga, he joined Newcastle in 2022, where he poured in the goals.

 2. Armand Duplantis – pole vault supremo